 Application and admission

 - Applicants whose first language is not Dutch should be fluent in written and spoken Dutch.
-They may have to demonstrate this by sitting an exam.
+Your level of the Dutch language should be on B2 of the Common European Framework of Reference (CEFR).

 - All course applicants will be given the opportunity to exhibit an understanding of their chosen field of study.